What does the Self Help Head Start program do?

-The Self Help Head Start program serves children and their families at six (6) Massachusetts Head Start locations in Brockton, Middleboro, Norton, Norwood, Stoughton, and Whitman.
+The Self Help Head Start program serves children and their families at six (6) Head Start locations in Brockton, Middleboro, Norton, Norwood, Stoughton, and Whitman.

 Self Help, Inc. Head Start sites are all licensed by the Mass.
 Department of Early Education and Care, and they are accredited by the National Association for the Education of Young Children (NAEYC).

-The towns we service include: Abingtonm Attleboro, Avon, Bridgewater, Brockton, Canton, Dedham, Easton E. Bridgewater, Foxboro, Franklin, Hanson, Holbrook, Mansfield, Middleboro, Norfolk, Middleboro, Norfolk, Norton, Norwood, N. Attleboro, Plainville, Randolph, Rockland, Sharon, Stoughton, W. Bridgewater, Whitman, Walpole, Wrentham, Westwood.
+The towns we service include: Abington Attleboro, Avon, Bridgewater, Brockton, Canton, Dedham, Easton E. Bridgewater, Foxboro, Franklin, Hanson, Holbrook, Mansfield, Middleboro, Norfolk, Middleboro, Norfolk, Norton, Norwood, N. Attleboro, Plainville, Randolph, Rockland, Sharon, Stoughton, W. Bridgewater, Whitman, Walpole, Wrentham, Westwood.

 How the Head Start Program Works